|

 10 - The Space Transportation System (the Space Shuttle)

-ASTP - APOLLO-SOYUZ TEST PROJECT
+| | ASTP & CDR ASTP - APOLLO-SOYUZ TEST PROJECT

 1st international space mission, involving both an American and Soviet crew (LEFT)